Coronavirus Disease 2019 vs. the Flu

 Similarities: COVID-19 and the Flu

-- Both cause fever, cough, body aches and fatigue; sometimes vomiting and diarrhea.
+- Both cause fever, cough, body aches, fatigue and congestion or runny nose; sometimes vomiting and diarrhea.
 The full list of symptoms of COVID-19 continues to evolve as more is learned about the illness.

 - Can be mild or severe, even fatal in rare cases.